 Sometimes, Cleaning of internal part and changing it doesn’t work so efficiently and this becomes cost-effective to change the steam trap instead of repairing it.
 In those cases, according to process conditions steam traps are provided with flange-type end connections.

 Even flanged type steam traps are more expensive but according to condition replacing the trap becomes a wise choice than to repair.
 A swivel connector allows easy removal and replacement of trap.

-Steam trap is a kind of automatic valve that traps steam but allows condensate to drain out from the system system.
-A steam trap is very essential part of steam piping system to avoid any heat loss and reduction in efficiency of steam heat transfer system.
+A steam trap is a kind of automatic valve that traps steam but allows condensate to drain out from the system.
+A steam trap is a very essential part of the steam piping system to avoid any heat loss and reduction in efficiency of the steam heat transfer system.

-There is total 04 types of steam trap:
+There are total 04 types of steam traps: